-There are around 42,000 to 50,000 Moluccans in the Netherlands, mostly from central Molucca.
-They mostly live in rural areas.
+Previous estimates have put the Moluccan population in the Netherlands at between 42,000 and 50,000 Moluccans, mostly from central Molucca, though they are not enumerated as a separate ethnic category in census statistics.
 The main language of the Moluccan community is Malay, which was used as a lingua franca in Molucca, and has been used to create unity in the Netherlands.
 There is a Dutch derivative, Malaju Sini, spoken mainly by second and third generation Moluccans.
 There are also speakers of 25 of the 131 bahasa tanah indigenous languages of Molucca.
 Fourteen of the 25 indigenous languages have died out in Molucca itself.
 There are no speakers in the Netherlands or Molucca of some bahasa tanah, for example Saparua and Nusalaut, but the Saparua are one of the largest branches of the Dutch Moluccan community.
 Moluccans also speak Dutch.
 The main religion is Protestant Christian.
 There are also Muslims.
 The Moluccans are politicized and want Molucca to be independent of Indonesia.
 Some Moluccans have taken Dutch nationality.

-After the Second World War Indonesia fought the Netherlands for its independence, which it won in 1949.
+After World War II Indonesia fought the Netherlands for its independence, which it gained in 1949.
 The peace treaty provided for a federation of Indonesian states, but the Indonesian government changed this to a unitary state and Moluccan nationalists declared the Republik Maluku Selatan (RMS) to be an independent state in 1950.
 Indonesian forces invaded the islands and a bloody civil war began.
-Moluccan soldiers, who had fought with the Dutch and were garrisoned in Java and Sumatra, were evacuated with their families on a temporary basis to the Netherlands in 1950.
+Moluccan soldiers, who had fought with the Royal Dutch East Indies Army (KNIL) and had been garrisoned in Java and Sumatra, were evacuated with their families on a temporary basis to the Netherlands in 1950.
 The Dutch government undertook to negotiate Molucca’s independence from Indonesia, and once this was achieved, the Moluccans would return there.
-The 12,500 Moluccan soldiers and their families were placed in former Nazi concentration camps at Westerbork, Vught and elsewhere in the Dutch countryside The soldiers were discharged from the army but initially forbidden to work.
+The 12,500 Moluccan soldiers and their families were placed in former Nazi concentration camps at Westerbork, Vught and elsewhere in the Dutch countryside.
+The soldiers were discharged from the army but initially forbidden to work.
 Peaceful protests gained them little or no support from the Dutch.

 In 1986 under the terms of a Mutual Statement by the Moluccan community leader Reverend Metiarij and Dutch Prime Minister Ruud Lubbers, the Dutch government gave Moluccan army veterans an annual allowance, provided funds for a Moluccan historical museum, which would act as a cultural hub, and set up a job scheme for 1,000 young Moluccans.
 The Statement gave the Moluccan community recognition of its role as a permanent feature of Dutch society.